Ingressive-for-Good/I4G-OPENSOURCE-FRONTEND-PROJECT-2022/Design.md

 I designed a second screen which is an alert screen that confirms that the deletion process is successful

 -----Main Goal -- Build a responsive and easy to navigate the make product available flow for the admin

+## Name: Anees Adeyinka

+## Description: Admin design: Products Page
+### Observation/Changes
+- I designed the admin product page (desktop view)
+- Admin can sort products based on name, category and latest
+- I created the empty state for the products page and search page
+- I created the search page for the products page
+- I designed more option button with three options: "view details" , "mark as unavailable" and "delete product"
+-----Main Goal -- To make viewing and searching for uploaded products easy and to give admin access to to "delete" or "make products unavailable/available"